dathong/ProtoryNet/README.md

 Welcome to the repository of ProtoryNet.

-To run the code from this respository, you need Python 3.6 (or higher) and Tensorflow 1.15 (or higher).
+To run the code from this repository, you need Python 3.6 (or higher) and Tensorflow 1.15 (or higher).
 Other common libraries such as Numpy, Pandas, ... are available in Anaconda3.
 Otherwise they must be installed.

 To help you with a quick start, we provide a small subset from Amazon review dataset called ```train.csv```.
 The larger dataset ```amazon_reviews.csv``` to help reproduce the results in the paper.